-A subjective determination [one made in the officer's judgement] that a vehicle emits excessive or unusual noise levels, either through the existence of a faulty or improperly modified exhaust system or improper vehicle operation, is legally supportable [Appendix B].
-In order to make such subjective judgements "stick", the officer must be a trained observer.
+A subjective determination (one made in the officer's judgement) that a vehicle emits excessive or unusual noise levels, either through the existence of a faulty or improperly modified exhaust system or improper vehicle operation, is legally supportable (Appendix B).
+In order to make such objective judgements "stick", the officer must be a trained observer.

-The officer may also cite a vehicle for modifications to the exhaust system which, in his opinion, will allow it to create excessive noise without ever actually observing the vehicle in operation, although this latter approach is subject to potential challenge.
+The officer may also cite a vehicle for modifications to the exhaust system which, in his opinion, will allow it to create excessive noise, without ever actually observing the vehicle in operation, although this latter approach is subject to potential challenge.

-- - Any on-duty officer who has been trained can issue a vehicle noise citation - not limited by the availability of meters; - No initial capital expenditures that would delay program start-up. - Cons.: An officer's training as an expert and his physical health (hearing acuity) are more critical and may be subject to challenge. - Will catch only the worst-case offenders will miss the marginal cases;
+- Pros.: Least expensive program to initiate no sound level meter required; - Any on-duty officer who has been trained can issue a vehicle noise citation - not limited by the availability of meters; - No initial capital expenditures that would delay program start-up. - Cons.: An officer's training as an expert and his physical health (hearing acuity) are more critical and may be subject to challenge; - Will catch only the worst-case offenders will miss the marginal cases; - Harder to prosecute than objective, metered enforcement - District Attorneys are not as convinced of strength of charge; - Courts may be more wary of harrassment potential of subjective judgement of police officers.

-^{}However, hearing acuity is not a critical factor because the ear still is a good comparative device.
+However, hearing acuity is not a critical factor because the ear still is a good comparative device.